 Being able to laugh all day is the one saving grace of sitting in a pressure-filled room night after night after night.
 Well, that and junk food.

 True that most of the laughs stem from jokes that don’t get in the script.
 No comedy writer would ever win a Humanitas Award or Peabody if any outsiders heard him for five minutes during a rewrite session.
-And when you consider the jokes that do get into TWO AND A HALF MEN and MIKE & MOLLY (they had a whole subplot this week about their dog who couldn’t take a shit), you can only imagine what didn’t get in.
+And when you consider the jokes that do get into 2 BROKE GIRLS (I caught a few minutes of an episode while on a plane recently where two characters were having sex in a dumpster), you can only imagine what didn’t get in.

 You need laughter to keep the energy level up.
 And raunchy, totally appalling material sparks that.
 If you’re loose and having fun you’re more apt to come up with that great line that will get in the script.
 Even the California courts agreed when a disgruntled writers assistant tried to sue the staff of FRIENDS for sexual harassment.
 She lost.
 Courtney Cox vagina jokes won.

 The tone of sitcom writers room differ depending on the showrunner and staff.
 Our first staff job, as I mentioned at one time, was on THE TONY RANDALL SHOW run by Tom Patchett & Jay Tarses.
 I’ve never been to a comedy club where I laughed even half as much as I did during any one rewrite night on that show.
 Don’t tell anybody but I would hope for bad runthroughs so the rewrite nights were longer.
 I was young, single, had nowhere else to go, and they had Almond Joy minis.